 The story follows the case of Simon Lee, a wealthy manipulative and incredibly hated old man, brutally murdered on Christmas Eve.
 The rest of the family; four sons, three daughters-in-law, a granddaughter, and the son of an old friend, are all suspects.
 Everyone disliked the dead millionaire, and all had argued with him in the evening before his death.
 To make matters worse, there’s no evidence, and Mr Lee’s room was locked from the inside.
 The police are out of their depth, Hercule Poirot is hired by the family themselves, and everyone seems to have had a motive.
 Will the real killer ever be caught?

-Hercule Poirot’s Christmas is my favourite Poirot novel to date, and for good reason to.
+Hercule Poirot’s Christmas is my favourite Poirot novel to date, and for good reason too.

 - It’s the perfect anti-Christmas book.
-A murder on Christmas Eve, estranged children, and a spiteful old man.
-If you’re looking for a book to delve into the holiday season, but don’t want to deal with commercialization of Hallmark-style rom coms, then this is the book for you!
+Murder on Christmas Eve, estranged children, and a spiteful old man.
+If you’re looking for a book to delve into the holiday season, but don’t want to deal with the commercialization of Hallmark-style romcoms, then this is the book for you!